Close Menu

 • Terrain

-• Pedal assist level (PAS) used
+• Pedal assist level (PAS) frequently used

-Types of e-Bike Battery Chemistry
+Types of E-Bike Battery Chemistry

 There are three (3) types of batteries used for electric bikes: lead acid, Li-Ion (most popular), and Li-PO.